riotkkwok/anti-robot/README.md

 **Parameters:**

-*handler* - Callback function which receive a notification (the reason code and the object with event target) when a robot-like behaviour is detected.
+*handler* - Callback function which receive a notification (the code and the object with event target) when a robot-like behaviour is detected.
+See [The robot handler](#The-robot-handler) for details on the callback itself.

 *signOpts* [optional] - An options object helps to generate the signature.
 Signature is to identify the page is reloaded / redirected or not.